 We are in the midst of one of the busiest periods of the earnings season.
 Yesterday, some of the largest technology companies in the world such as Intel Corp (NASDAQ:INTC) and Alphabet (NASDAQ:GOOG) reported earnings that topped expectations.

-Not to be outdone, there are two Canadian companies who have a strong history of dividend growth that topped analysts estimates yesterday.
+Not to be outdone, there are two Canadian dividend stocks that have a strong history of dividend growth that topped analysts estimates yesterday.
 This bodes well not only for the company’s stock price, but future dividend growth.

 Aecon Group (ARE.TO)